Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Added an extra field to put effort that is only committed as long as a power is active.
 * Changed "Total" effort to "Uncommitted", and added auto-calculating.
 * Added the option to enable ammo tracking with ChatSetAttr to the shet default settings.
+* Added a place to track skill points that can only be spent on psionics.

 ### 2.1.0